PolyGram Filmed Entertainment: History

-FilmWorks, Casablanca Records & FilmWorks and PolyGram Pictures
+FilmWorks, Casablanca Record & FilmWorks and PolyGram Pictures

 In 1975, Peter Guber quit Columbia Pictures to start out FilmWorks with a producing deal.
-A year later, during the production of The Deep, it was merged with Casablanca Records to form Casablanca Records & FilmWorks.
+A year later, during the production of The Deep, it was merged with Casablanca Records to form Casablanca Record & FilmWorks.
 The company would enjoy success with The Deep and Midnight Express.
-The music company PolyGram (owned by Dutch-based Philips and Germany's Siemens) bought out its share of Casablanca Records & FilmWorks in 1977.
-Two years later, in 1979, Casablanca Record & Filmworks left Columbia Pictures to join Universal Pictures, and gave Casablanca Records & Filmworks creative control over the pictures.
+The music company PolyGram (owned by Dutch-based Philips and Germany's Siemens) bought out its share of Casablanca Record & FilmWorks in 1977.
+Two years later, in 1979, Casablanca Record & Filmworks left Columbia Pictures to join Universal Pictures, and gave Casablanca Record & Filmworks creative control over the pictures.
 A year later, PolyGram took on its stake of the company and it was renamed to PolyGram Pictures in 1980.
 PolyGram reserved the finances and Guber would run as CEO.
 Guber would form a partnership with Barbra Streisand's hairdresser Jon Peters, who co-produced his client's A Star Is Born remake.
 Peters would produce PolyGram's films, and eventually become a stockholder with Guber.
 He had intended to work with Boardwalk Records, but he was forced to join PolyGram Pictures instead.

-Its first film under the Universal/PolyGram alliance was King of the Mountain (1981), which was a box-office flop.
+The first film under the Universal/PolyGram alliance was King of the Mountain (1981), which was a box-office flop.
 More money-losers followed.
 Ancillary markets such as home video and pay television were not yet established, and broadcast television networks were paying less for licenses to films.
 PolyGram's European investors were not happy; they had lost about $80 million on its film division.
 Not long after, Siemens parted with Philips.
 Guber and Peters left PolyGram Pictures in 1982, taking their plans for a new Batman movie with them, along with a few other projects.
 The duo eventually found a home at Warner Bros.
 A part of their exit proceedings, PolyGram would still own 7.5% of profits from some of its projects, including the 1989 Batman film.
-Also in 1980, PolyGram launched a syndicated television division PolyGram Television, to be headed by former Columbia Pictures Television syndication executive Norman Horowitz, but both the film and TV units would eventually close down by 1983 after a string of three first-run syndication strip flops by 1982.
+Also in 1980, PolyGram launched a syndicated television division, PolyGram Television, to be headed by former Columbia Pictures Television syndication executive Norman Horowitz, both the film and television units eventually closed down by 1983 after a string of first-run syndication strip flops.